AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

-            "service": "Cloud Backup for IaaS + PaaS - Azure Storage",  // Name of the service "subscriptionModel": "N/A",  // Type of subscription model; not applicable here "purchasedUserSeats": "N/A",  // Number of user seats purchased; not applicable here "microsoftLicenseAssigned": "N/A",  // Number of Microsoft licenses assigned; not applicable here "microsoftLicenseAvailable": "133",  // Number of available Microsoft licenses "purchasedCapacity": "5 GB",  // Amount of purchased capacity for data protection.
+            "service": "Cloud Backup for IaaS + PaaS - Azure Storage",  // Name of the service "subscriptionModel": "N/A",  // Type of subscription model; not applicable here "purchasedUserSeats": "N/A",  // Number of user seats purchased; not applicable here "purchasedUnits": "N/A",  // Number of Microsoft 365 tenants purchased; ; not applicable here "microsoftLicenseAssigned": "N/A",  // Number of Microsoft licenses assigned; not applicable here "microsoftLicenseAvailable": "133",  // Number of available Microsoft licenses "purchasedCapacity": "5 GB",  // Amount of purchased capacity for data protection.